Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

-Saija McGlashan •17 days ago
+Saija McGlashan •one month ago

 At the time of writing (Nov '24) I have contacted Zooplus to point out how similar their (ownbrand) Rosie's Farm 400g dog food tins are to their cat food equivalents and that the wording on the online 'headline' displays omits to mention "dog" or "cat" :/.
 Ever since Covid I've keep a large stock of pet food, so I've only just discovered that out of the three saver packs (24 tins each) of 'cat food' I purchased back in June when they were having a 15% off special on Rosie's Farm, two were in actuality dog food :/ .
 The link in the email I'd been sent to get this deal had taken me to a both-species list of what was on offer and I hadn't consciously known that Rosies' Farm did dog food as well as cat food.
 If I'd gone to the website myself I'd have filtered for "Wet cat food" so the confusion wouldn't have arisen.
 The 'headline' descriptions online don't contain the words "dog" or "cat" ... (e.g. "Rosie's Farm Adult Saver Pack Cans 24 x 400g") so beware!
 Looking at the tins head on (and not reading the small print on the back), the only difference is the small line-drawings of the cat or dog off to the lower left.
 Both drawings are the exact same height and colour, both are seated and the only difference in their positioning is that one is obliquely to the left and one is obliquely to the right.
 When I showed some screen-shot images to a friend I was telling about my mistake, she commented that at first glance she hadn’t even SEEN the line-drawing of an animal, let alone noticed some showed dogs and some showed cats.
 So it’s not just my middle-aged eyesight!
 Well, let's hope that, seeing as Rosie's Farm turns out to be their company (I was trying to find out who owns Rosie's Farm and the search took me to this helpful page), Zooplus can more easily make some changes.
 I was lucky that when I finally discovered my mistake that I'd only fed two tins to my cats and that this had been a few weeks AFTER a very dangerous situation with a bowel inflammation condition with one of them had happened, so he was by then on a single-protein fish diet which RF doesn't do (apparently feeding dog food to cats can cause sickness and diarrhoea - which if he'd had more of at one point could have proved fatal as he was extremely poorly at point and needed to be hospitalised).
 I've heard in the past that the opposite scenario of feeding cat food to dogs can be even worse, since because cats have less sensitivity to things like salmonella there is less stringency in the manufacture of their food than for dog food.
 This is why I thought I should add this comment.
 Just to add that over the 15 or so years I've been a customer, Zooplus have been an exemplary company to deal with and I have high hopes that my communication with them will have a positive outcome.